Zoom: Teach Online Class Sessions

 - mute their mics when they aren’t contributing

-You’ll have a less stressful classroom management experience if you deputize one of your students to certain aspects of managing the online space.
+You’ll have a less stressful classroom management experience if you delegate certain aspects of managing the online space to your students.
 Consider asking one TA or student to monitor the chat and one to help their peers deal with technology issues.
 You can also formally designate co-hosts or panelists.
 That way, you can focus on teaching, and you’ll give students some extra digital skills practice.

 The 3 most common technical issues with any web conferencing software are:

 - Participants can’t hear